Transverse Surgery on Knots in Contact 3-Manifolds: Introduction

 Lisca and Stipsicz \cite{LS:hfnotes} show that all contact $(+1)$-surgeries on negative torus knots are overtwisted.
 Our results allow for the following generalisation.

 \begin{cor} All inadmissible transverse surgeries on negative torus knots in $(S^3,\xi_{\rm{std}})$ are overtwisted. \end{cor}

 Note that using the above results, we cannot show that all inadmissible transverse surgeries on the Figure Eight knot in $(S^3,\xi_{\rm{std}})$ are overtwisted.
-However, we can obtain this result using convex surface theory methods, see \cite{conwaythesis}.
-Note that inadmissible transverse $(tb(L)+1)$-surgery on $T$ is equivalent to contact $(+1)$-surgery on $L$.
+However, we can obtain this result using convex surface theory methods, see \cite{conway:f8}.